Alterbute: Editing Intrinsic Attributes of Objects in Images: Method

 For identity conditioning, we define an object's identity through its \textit{Visual Named Entity} (VNE).
 VNEs are fine-grained visual identity categories (e.g., ``Porsche 911 Carrera'', ``iPhone 16 Pro'') that reflect how people naturally refer to specific object types.
 Unlike broad categories (e.g., ``car''), which are too coarse and permit excessive variation that conflicts with our intuitive sense of identity, or instance-level identifiers, which are overly restrictive and allow minimal variation, VNEs strike a practical balance.
 Specifically, VNEs group visually similar objects sharing a common semantic label, permitting variations in intrinsic and extrinsic attributes while preserving identity.
 An ablation study in \cref{sec:analysis_ablation} highlights the critical role of VNEs in enabling effective identity-preserving attribute editing.

 To extract VNEs at scale, we leverage the OpenImages dataset \cite{openimages} along with Gemini~\cite{team2023gemini}.
 For each object detected in OpenImages, Gemini is prompted to assign a VNE label based on the visual characteristics of the object.
 This process yields clusters of images in which all objects share the same VNE label but exhibit natural variations in their intrinsic (as well as extrinsic) attributes.
 These clusters serve as the basis for generating training triplets of the form (identity reference, attribute prompt, background + mask), as described in \cref{sec:objective}.
 This automatic curation pipeline allows our method to scale across thousands of distinct identities without requiring any manual labeling.
-Example clusters are shown in \cref{fig:vne} and in the supplementary material (SM).
+Example clusters are shown in \cref{fig:vne}.

 After forming the VNE clusters, we annotate each object with its intrinsic attributes.
-To do this, we prompt Gemini to describe each VNE object based solely on its visual appearance, extracting intrinsic properties, specifically color, texture, material, and shape (see SM for exact prompting instructions).
+To do this, we prompt Gemini to describe each VNE object based solely on its visual appearance, extracting intrinsic properties, specifically color, texture, material, and shape.
 Gemini returns a structured text output, formatted as key-value pairs for each intrinsic attribute.
-An example of this output is shown in \cref{fig:overview}~(left) and further detailed in the SM.
+An example of this output is shown in \cref{fig:overview}~(left) and further detailed in \cref{appendix:gemini_labeling}.
 These attribute-level descriptions serve as the textual prompt $p$ used during training.